sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 Thus, you can run tests in two different environments:

-1. **Local**: Running tests without touching the Bitcoin blockchain.
+1. **Local**: Running tests locally without touching the Bitcoin blockchain.
 Transactions are constructed with dummy UTXOs.
 If it passes tests off chain, we are confident it will behave the same on chain.

-Run the tests in the `Local` environment using the following command:
+Run tests in the `local` environment using the following command:

 ```sh
 npm run test
 ```

-2. **Testnet**: Running tests on the testnet of Bitcoin blockchain.
+1. **Testnet**: Running tests on the testnet of Bitcoin blockchain.
 Transactions are constructed with real UTXOs on the testnet.

-Run the tests in the `Testnet` environment using the following command:
+Run tests in the `testnet` environment using the following command:

 ```sh
 npm run test:testnet
 ```

 :::note
-Run tests in a `Testnet` environment.
-Need to get some test coins from [faucet](./how-to-deploy-and-call-a-contract/faucet.md).
+When running tests in a `testnet` environment, you need to get some test coins from a [faucet](./how-to-deploy-and-call-a-contract/faucet.md).
 :::